-Focus on coconut oil, avocados, salmon, nuts, nut butters, sweet potatoes, pumpkin and squash, parsnips, beets, and carrots.
-Root vegetables contain vitamin A to help the liver metabolize estrogen.
-Essential fatty acids feed the brain and contribute to stabilized mood and energy levels which is important as hormones decrease to their lower levels during this time.
+This week you’re preparing for hormones to decrease to lower levels with a focus on foods like coconut oil, avocados, salmon, nuts, nut butters, sweet potatoes, pumpkin and squash, parsnips, beets, and carrots.
+Root vegetables also contain vitamin A to help the liver metabolize estrogen.
+Essential fatty acids feed the brain and contribute to stabilized mood and energy levels which is especially important at this time.

 To get the most out of this plan it’s important not to bog down your liver with hormone disrupting foods.
 The cleaner your liver, the more efficiently it can metabolize and move estrogen out of the body.
 Avoid processed foods and sugars, caffeine, alcohol, fried foods, commercial meat and dairy products with antibiotics and growth hormones.

 Starting each morning with a glass of warm water with half a lemon squeezed in it really helps your liver.
-So does my Sweet Beet and Carrot Liver Detox Smoothie.
+So does my Liver Detox Smoothie.

 Some women also do better without gluten and dairy.
 Sometimes it takes a bit of trial and error to discover which foods trigger reactions for each individual.
 Also, the phytoestrogens in soy products mimic natural estrogen, which can exacerbate symptoms if your body is already having a difficult time breaking down the estrogen it’s producing.

-Once you complete a full four week plan all that’s left to do is the same plan all over again.
-Remember that the results will vary according to how severe your symptoms are.
+Once you complete a full four week plan, you simply continue it again.
+The goal is to incorporate your new healthful habit as part of your new hormone balancing lifestyle.
+Keep in mind that the results will vary according to how severe your symptoms are.
 For example if you have PCOS you may need more than one month to really notice a change in overall symptoms, whereas if you have painful periods you will probably notice a less painful to pain free cycle after the first month on the plan.

 Obviously things like irregular periods and fertility issues won’t magically get better overnight.
-But I’m guessing that once you experience the slightest positive hormonal shift you will have no problem, in fact you’ll probably be excited to rinse and repeat, especially since nothing you’ve tried up until now has gotten you this far, and this much closer to feeling better permanently.
+But I’m guessing that once you experience the positive hormonal shifts, you will have no problem, in fact you’ll probably be excited to balance and repeat, and continue the journey to feeling better for good!